SymbioticEDA/MARLANN/arch.md

-In addition to the QPI interface the core also has a `RDY` output that is pulled low when mlaccel is ready to receive new commands and a `ERR` output that is pulled low when mlaccel detects a communication error, such as a two fast clock or a unsupported command. `ERR` is reset when chip-select is de-asserted.
+In addition to the QPI interface the core also has a `RDY` output that is pulled low when mlaccel is ready to receive new commands and a `ERR` output that is pulled low when mlaccel detects a communication error, such as a too fast clock or a unsupported command. `ERR` is reset when chip-select is de-asserted.
 Both `RDY` and `ERR` are configured as open-collector outputs with weak pull-ups.